Have you ever been truly blown away by an image of the night sky but always thought astrophotography was just too overwhelming to try?

 Astrophotography Gear Checklist

-Astrophotography, for the most part, is one of the few subsets of photography that requires a good quality camera.
-Smartphone cameras and point and shoots simply don't have the image quality required for shooting in low light, although there are a few exceptions.
+Astrophotography, for the most part, is one of the few subsets of photography that actually requires a good quality camera.
+Smartphone cameras and point and shoots simply don’t have the specifications required for shooting in low light, although there are a few exceptions.

 A full-frame DSLR or Mirrorless is the ideal camera body, but any one of our beginner DSLR or mirrorless cameras is perfectly capable of getting some excellent shots.
 A full-frame sensor simply improves the image quality further, allowing you to boost the ISO even higher without the same degradation in quality.

-If you're just getting started, a camera such as the Nikon D3400 will still be more than capable of capturing some great nighttime images when coupled with the right equipment.
+If you’re just getting started, a camera such as the Nikon D3500 will still be more than capable of capturing some great nighttime images when coupled with the right lens.